 On April 3, 2024, the board of directors (following the approval of the compensation committee with respect to the Company's directors and officers) approved to extend the expiry date of 337,464 options exercisable into 337,464 ordinary shares that were previously granted to some of our employees and directors, from an expiry date ranging between December 2024 and July 2025, by an additional three years, such that the expiry dates will range between December 2027 and July 2028.
-Out of the said options, 126,800 options exercisable into 126,800 ordinary shares are held by some of the Company's directors and by its CEO (who also serves as a director on the board of directors), and as such, the extension of the expiry dates of these options is subject to the receipt of shareholders' approval by the required majorities under applicable law.
+Out of the said options, 126,800 options exercisable into 126,800 ordinary shares are held by some of the Company's directors and by its CEO (who also serves as a director on the board of directors), and as such, the extension of the expiry dates of these options was subject to the receipt of shareholders' approval by the required majorities under applicable law, which approval was obtained on September 25, 2024 at the Company's general meeting of shareholders.